-Palbociclib and Letrozole or Fulvestrant in Treating Patients Aged 70 and Older with Estrogen Receptor Positive, HER2 Negative Metastatic Breast Cancer
+Testing the Effects of Palbociclib and Fulvestrant or Letrozole for Patients 70 years of Age and Older with Metastatic Breast Cancer

 - Documentation of disease: estrogen receptor positive and/or progesterone receptor (PR) positive, HER2 negative metastatic breast cancer; histologic confirmation is required

 - Planning to begin palbociclib for metastatic disease; one prior line of endocrine therapy and/or chemotherapy for metastatic disease is allowed; patients may begin or have already begun endocrine therapy before they start palbociclib treatment, but no more than two weeks prior to registration

 - No prior therapy with a CDK inhibitor